binlidaily/binlidaily.github.io/_posts/coding/programming/2018-01-05-c-plus-plus.md

 ---
 layout: post
-title: "C++ Primer"
+title: C++
+subtitle:
-author: "Bin Li"
+author: Bin Li
-tags: [C++]
+tags: [Programming]
+image:
 comments: true
-style: |
-  .container {
-        max-width: 44rem;
-    }
-published: false
+published: true
 ---

 　　The way to learn a new programming language is to write programs.

+**多态**